Measurement of energy correlators inside jets and determination of the strong coupling $\alpha_\mathrm{S}(m_\mathrm{Z})$: Abstract

-The measured (unfolded) E2C distributions are shown in Fig.~\ref{fig:dataUnfoldE2C}, in the four illustrative jet \pt ranges mentioned in the legends, together with the distributions obtained from three models: \PYTHIA{8} (with the CP5 tune and \pt-ordered showers), \HERWIG{7} (with the CH3 tune and angular-ordered showers), and \SHERPA{2} (with default settings).
-The E2C distributions in the other four jet \pt ranges, as well as the E3C distributions and comparisons with all the considered MC models, are collected in \suppMaterial, while tabulated results are provided in the HEPData record for this analysis~\cite{hepdata}.
-The lower panels of Fig.~\ref{fig:dataUnfoldE2C} show the ratios between the data and the \PYTHIA{8} baseline reference (black circles).
-The blue band represents the total uncertainty in the \PYTHIA{8} MC prediction, reflecting the following sources.
-The uncertainties from the missing higher orders in the hard scattering computation and from the PS modeling are obtained by independently varying the renormalization and factorization scales by factors of 0.5 and 2, while keeping their ratio between 0.5 and 2.
-The PDF uncertainty is evaluated by an envelope of 100 replicas of the default set.
+The measured (unfolded) E2C distributions are shown in Fig.~\ref{fig:dataUnfoldE2C}, in four illustrative jet \pt ranges, together with the predictions of three models: \PYTHIA{8} (with the CP5 tune and \pt-ordered showers), \HERWIG{7} (with the CH3 tune and angular-ordered showers), and \SHERPA{2} (with default settings).
+The E2C distributions in the other four jet \pt ranges, the E3C distributions, and comparisons with all the considered MC models are collected in \suppMaterial, while tabulated results are provided in the HEPData record for this analysis~\cite{hepdata}.
+The lower panels show the ratios between the data and the \PYTHIA{8} reference.
+The uncertainty in the \PYTHIA{8} MC prediction (blue band) reflects the following sources.
+The uncertainties from the missing higher orders in the hard scattering computation and from the PS modeling are obtained by independently varying the renormalization and factorization scales by factors of 0.5 and 2, keeping their ratio between 0.5 and 2.
+The PDF uncertainty is evaluated using an envelope of 100 PDF sets, corresponding to the variations of the uncertainty eigenvectors of the default set.
 The uncertainty in the infrared approximation of the \PYTHIA{8} PS splitting kernels is evaluated by varying the coefficient of the nonsingular term by $\pm 2$~\cite{Mrenna:2016sih}.
-The uncertainty in the UE model is evaluated by using, as alternative, the Monash tune~\cite{Skands:2014pea}.
-Given the magnitude of the total \PYTHIA{8} uncertainty and of the experimental (statistical and systematic) uncertainties, there is a generally good agreement between the data and the \PYTHIA{8} distributions.
-The lower panels of Fig.~\ref{fig:dataUnfoldE2C} also show the ratios between the \HERWIG{7} and the \SHERPA{2} MC distributions and the \PYTHIA{8} baseline reference, to illustrate the level of variations that can exist among the several models.
+The uncertainty in the UE model is evaluated by using the Monash tune~\cite{Skands:2014pea}.
+The measured and \PYTHIA{8} distributions show good agreement, given the uncertainties.
+The lower panels of Fig.~\ref{fig:dataUnfoldE2C} also show the ratios between the \HERWIG{7} and \SHERPA{2} MC distributions and the \PYTHIA{8} reference, to illustrate the level of variation that exists among models.